Skip to content

 extends fun toCoinsString(self: Int): String;

 Returns a String from an Int value using a fixed-point representation of a fractional number.
-Alias to self.toFloatString(9).
+An alias to self.toFloatString(9).

 This is used to represent nanoToncoin Int values using strings.